-Established in 1947, PSCA is a national, non-profit trade association of 1,200 companies and over six million plan participants.
+Established in 1947, PSCA is a national, nonprofit trade association of companies that sponsor defined contribution plans for their employees.
 PSCA represents its members' interests to federal policymakers and offers practical, cost-effective assistance with profit sharing, 401(k) and 403(b) plan design, administration, investment, compliance, and communication.
 PSCA's services are tailored to meet the needs of both large and small companies as well as non-profits and associations.
-Members range in size from Fortune 100 firms to small, entrepreneurial businesses, to Healthcare organizations.
+Members range in size from Fortune 100 firms to small, entrepreneurial businesses as well as nonprofit organizations.

 How does PSCA membership benefit you?

-Designed to inform, educate and support, PSCA's services are tailored to meet the needs of plan sponsors in all size organizations.
+Designed to inform, educate and support, PSCA's services are tailored to meet the needs of plan sponsors in organizations of all sizes.
 The benefits of PSCA membership include:

 Research and Benchmarking

 For more than 60 years, PSCA has been producing an annual survey of profit sharing and 401(k) plan trends that has served as the cornerstone for research about the retirement industry.
 Our research focus continues to expand and now also encompasses a decade’s worth of data for sponsors of 403(b) plans.
 More recently, we’ve added insightful standalone research reports on nonqualified deferred compensation plans, and in 2019, we launched our first-ever survey on health savings accounts (HSA) to help you maximize utilization of this rapidly growing program design.
 Members receive discounts on survey purchases.